-If you're interested in receiving quotes on boilers, we offer you that service in a quick, simple, free of charge way.
-By filling in the form on the right you'll receive up to four different quotes from our boiler suppliers without obligations and sparing you from the pain of doing all the hard work by yourself.
+If you’re interested in receiving quotes on boilers, we offer you that service in a quick, simple, free-of-charge way.
+By filling in the form below, you’ll receive up to 3 different quotes from our boiler suppliers without obligations and sparing you from the pain of doing all the hard work by yourself.

 Biomass boilers are differentiated based on the type of wood they use: chips, logs or pellets.

 The simple answer to this question is that you need space.
 A garage usually does the trick and can accommodate all of the parts.
 A full wood pellet system consists of boiler, accumulation tank, fuel storage system, chimney and expansion vessel, which need around 10 square metres of space (can be more or less depending on how large the fuel storage system is).